-Betta fish (Betta splendens) are perhaps one of the most popular aquarium fishes, and for a good reason.
+Betta fish (Betta splendens) are perhaps one of the most popular aquarium fish and for a good reason.
 They’re attractive, relatively easy to care for, and have a reputation for being quite personable.

 As a betta fish owner, you may at some point become concerned with your betta fish losing scales.
 Betta fish generally don’t shed scales, so you may have good reason to be concerned if you come across this problem.